-If you have bad credit and you need a loan now, you should think very carefully about your options.
-Your credit score hangs in the balance – if you make a bad decision you will have another loan to default on, your credit score will get worse, and depending on the loan you took there might be further consequences such as the loss of a vehicle.
+If you have bad credit and need a loan now, you should think carefully about your options.
+This is because your credit score hangs in the balance – if you make a bad decision, you will have another loan to default on, your credit score will worsen, and depending on the loan you took, there might be further consequences such as the loss of a vehicle.
 If you make a good decision and pay your loan back on time, however, it will count positively towards your credit score and serve to improve it.

 If you have bad credit, there are loans out there for you to consider if you need them.
 If you go into them with your eyes open, with a full understanding of how much you need to borrow and how much you can afford to repay, you will be able to get the loan you need at agreeable terms.